 When addressing to the question of women in the workforce, we can understand the complexity of their role and the often associated guilt many working women feel.
 As the expected homemakers, there are undeniable challenges for those who wish to both raise a family and create a comfortable life.

-A professor, who is both teaching and administrative head of the department, is feeling the strain of motherhood in a career that requires continued academic scholarship.
+I found myself in conversation with professor, who is both teaching and administrative head of the department, and feeling the strain of motherhood in a career that requires continued academic scholarship.
 In her words, “It sucks trying to have it all.
 I feel like I’m mediocre at everything.”

 A recent study from Pew entitled,”Women may never make up half the U.S. workforce”, follows the role of women in the workforce since a major influx in the 1950’s, and a recent decline.